It's Healthy, We Swear

 Purchasing products through our links may earn us a portion of the sale, which supports our editorial team’s mission.
 Learn more here.

-As watch lovers, we spend our afternoons poring over watches both new and vintage.
-When a new timepiece comes across our radar, one that particularly resonates with our tastes, we can’t help but obsess over it.
-So, here’s a taste of that process — seven timepieces that our watch-loving staff are obsessing over right at this very moment.
+As watch lovers, we spend our afternoons pitching, researching and writing stories, poring over the new timepieces coming in and out of our office, and hunting for deals on used and vintage pieces online.
+When a new watch comes across our radar, one that particularly resonates with our tastes, we can’t help but obsess over it.
+We talk about them, debate their relevance, orate on their greatness and rail on their faults.
+So, here’s a taste of that: five timepieces our watch-loving staff can’t seem to shake, right this second.